tonyelhabr/bdb2021/README.md

-The play below illustrates a “high EPA” instance (where the outcome was very positive for the offense) in which the initial defender on the eventual targeted receiver involved in a pick route combination differs compared to the initial defender.
-Jonathan Jones (31) starts out as the assigned defender on Dede Westbrook (12) and stays with him for about a second into the play; but just before the throw, Dont’a Hightower (54), who looks to be playing some kind of zone, becomes assigned to Westbrook.
+The play below illustrates a “high EPA” instance (where the outcome was very positive for the offense) in which the initial defender on the targeted receiver involved in a pick route combination differs compared to the initial defender.
+Jonathan Jones (31) starts as the assigned defender on Dede Westbrook (12) and stays with him for about a second into the play; but just before the throw, Devin McCourty (32), who looks to be playing either zone or loose man on Austin Seferian-Jenkins (88), becomes assigned to Westbrook.

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/highest_epa_w_diff_defender_pick_play.gif)